openhab/openhab-cloud/README.md

 -rw-r--r--  1 ubuntu ubuntu  220 Apr  9  2014 .bash_logout
 -rw-r--r--  1 ubuntu ubuntu 3637 Apr  9  2014 .bashrc
 drwx------  2 ubuntu ubuntu 4096 Jun  4 16:30 .cache
-drwxr-xr-x 13 root   root   4096 Jun  4 17:06 openhabcloud
+drwxr-xr-x 13 root   root   4096 Jun  4 17:06 openhab-cloud
 -rw-r--r--  1 ubuntu ubuntu  675 Apr  9  2014 .profile
 drwx------  2 ubuntu ubuntu 4096 Jun  4 12:34 .ssh
 ```

-Now we need to change into the openhabcloud directory and check if node is installed:
+Now we need to change into the openhab-cloud directory and check if node is installed:

 ```
 node --version
 ```

-If you see the node version, you are fine to continue.
+If you see the node version, you are fine to continue (Note: openHAB Cloud is based on Node.js version 7.10.1).

 To run openHAB Cloud you need to install the required software bundles/stacks:

 ```
-cd openhabcloud
+cd openhab-cloud
 ```
 ```
 npm install